philipphager/Offline_Eval_Click_Models/README.md

 4. ``` python generate_data.py ```

-This will generate datasets for 3 different internal click models (DBN, CoCM, CoCM mismatch), each with 3 training policies (PL-oracle, PL-bm25, PL-lambdamart), each with 4 test policies (oracle, random, bm25, lambdamart), as well as the data required for the experiment in Section 6.1.
+This will generate datasets for 3 different internal click models (DBN, CoCM, CoCM mismatch), each with 3 training policies (PL-oracle, PL-bm25, PL-lambdamart), each with 4 test policies (oracle, random, bm25, lambdamart), as well as the data required for the experiment in Section 6.1 if you switch gen_sample10 to True.

 ### To launch click model training on a specific dataset:
 ```